Capitalize on today’s evolving market dynamics.

 Attractive features in today’s municipal bond market offer investors in high tax brackets compelling opportunities.

-Tax-equivalent yields on municipal bonds are near 20-year highs.
+Tax-equivalent yields on municipal bonds are compelling.

 Bill Merz, head of capital market research for U.S. Bank Asset Management Group